-3.1 ELECTRIC SYSTEM OVERVIEW
+3.1 Electric System Overview

-The Electric System owned by the City of Dover, Delaware (City) primarily consists of production plant, transmission plant, distribution plant, and general plant facilities, and construction work in progress.
-Table 4-1 displays the year-end balances of the various plant components for FY 2010 through FY 2012.
-Table 4-2 itemizes the specific capital investment plan projects and anticipated expenditures included in the FY 2013 budget.
+The Electric System owned by the City primarily consists of production plant, transmission plant, distribution plant, and general plant facilities, and construction work in progress.
+Table 3-1 displays the year-end balances of the various plant components for FY 2011 through FY 2013.
+Table 3-2 itemizes the specific capital investment plan projects and anticipated expenditures included in the FY 2014 budget.